 In terms of swimming, there's ample space (200 feet of waterfront to be exact) for dogs to splash about in the waves.
 Insider's tip: Although you'll find a few picnic tables, you'll want to bring your own beach chair or towel to sit on if you're planning to stay for a while.

 The dog beach is located on the southern tip of Davis Island, just a few minutes' drive from downtown Tampa.
-It's conveniently separated from the "human" strand, which is located across the street, so you won't have to suffer annoyed stares from non-pet-lovers.
+It's conveniently separated from the "human" beach, which is located across the street, so you won't have to suffer annoyed stares from non-pet-lovers.